jacopomv/ECC/README.md

 # ECC

-ECC is a project implementing the Elliptic Curve Cryptography standard for the Diffie-Hellman keys exchange, in order to establish a secure channel between two Android devices.
+ECC is a single project developed during the Pervasive Systems course at "La Sapienza" University of Rome, implementing the Elliptic Curve Cryptography standard for the Diffie-Hellman keys exchange, in order to establish a secure channel between two Android devices.

 # How does it work?
 ## Architecture